VinayakKGupta/VinayakKGupta/README.md

 - 👋 Hi, I’m @VinayakKGupta
 - 👀 I’m interested in learning python , machine learning
 - 🌱 I’m currently a student of Masters in data science
-- 💞️ I’m looking to collaborate on data science industria projects
+- 💞️ I’m looking to collaborate on data science industrial projects
 - 📫 Reach me at guptavinayak100@gmail.com
 - ⚡ Fun fact: Loves to travel and meet new people